1A person who goes ahead and discovers or shows others a path or way.

 - They can be described as visionaries, revolutionaries, radicals, liberals, nonconformists, outsiders, insurgents, prophets, pathfinders.

-1.1An aircraft or its pilot sent ahead to locate and mark the target area for bombing.
+1.1An aircraft sent ahead to locate and mark the target area for bombing.

 - But no one in FEMA had enough sense to ask about air drops, pathfinders, Special Tactics Teams or anything which could have sent immediate aid.

 - It made its mark in the attack on Poland in September 1939 and its versatility was such that it was used as a bomber, reconnaissance plane and as a pathfinder by the Luftwaffe.

 - It developed more specialised roles such as a torpedo-carrier, a glider tug and a pathfinder.

 1.2 [usually as modifier] An experimental plan or forecast: a pathfinder prospectus

 - The row highlighted the haphazard application of the rules covering pathfinder prospectuses.

 - The federal interdepartmental committee reviewing pathfinder projects specifically indicated its preference for citizen-facing projects.